martinfrances107/word_map/README.md

   The user inputs (word, weight) pairs for display.
 A slide allow the overall size of the test blocks to be set.
 Various colour gradients can be selected from a pull down menu.

+  It is in an early stage of development.
 </td>

 <td>